-Housing Needs Reports regulations require the collection of approximately 50 different data indicators about past and current population, households, income and economy, and housing stock, as well as projected population, households, and housing stock.
+Housing Needs Reports Regulation (B.C.
+Reg.
+90/2019) requires the collection of approximately 50 different data indicators about past and current population, households, income and economy, and housing stock, as well as projected population, households, and housing stock.
 Most of this data is made available by the Government of BC through their data catalogue.
-While not all 50 data indicators are summarized in the body of the report, all required data that is currently available can be found in the Data Appendix (Appendix A).
+While not all 50 data indicators are summarized in the body of the report, all required data available for Electoral Area E can be found in the Data Appendix (Appendix A).

-This document fulfills Housing Need Report requirements for Electoral Area E, providing information on housing needs across the housing continuum, including an estimate of the number and size of housing units required to address existing demand and future growth over the next five years.
+This document fulfills the Housing Need Report requirements for Electoral Area E, providing information on housing needs across the housing continuum, including an estimate of the number and size of housing units required to address existing demand and future growth over the next five years.
 This report is intended to be used by the Electoral Area, the PRRD, and other stakeholders to inform the planning and development of housing, through local plans, policies, and the management of development.
 It is also a public document intended to support decision-making around housing and provide information to stakeholders to help improve local understanding of housing needs.

 This report provides an overview of housing needs based on analysis of quantitative data, as well as qualitative data from engagement.
-This data is used to identify housing units required currently and over the next five years, number of households in core housing need, and statements about key areas of local need, in fulfilment of Housing Needs Reports regulations.2
+This data is used to identify housing units required currently and over the next five years, the current number of households in Core Housing Need, and statements about key areas of local need, in fulfilment of Housing Needs Reports regulations.